apollographql/specs-join/join.spec.md

 ## Root fields

-If this field appears at the root of the overall operation (query or mutation), then the field can just be placed at the root of the subgraph operation.
+If a field appears at the root of the overall operation (query or mutation), then it can be placed at the root of the subgraph operation.

 ```graphql example -- Root fields
 # Supergraph schema